pepijnbruinaars/MinCompSpin_SimulatedAnnealing/README.md

 ### Windows

-The code can be compiled using the `compile.bat` batch file in the `src` folder.
-This creates an `saa.exe` executable file.
-Alternatively, the code can be compiled using the command `g++ -std=c++11 -O3 -Wall ./*.cpp -o saa.exe`.
+The code can be compiled using the `compile.bat` batch file in the main folder.
+This creates an `saa.exe` executable file in the `./bin` folder.
+Alternatively, the code can be compiled using the command `g++ -std=c++11 -O3 -Wall ./src/*.cpp -o ./bin/saa.exe`.
 There is an additional batch file `compile_and_run.bat` which is useful for testing purposes.
 It compiles the code and then runs an analysis.

 ### Linux / macOS

-The code can be compiled using the command `g++ -std=c++11 -O3 -Wall ./*.cpp -o saa.out`.
+The code can be compiled using the command `g++ -std=c++11 -O3 -Wall ./src/*.cpp -o ./bin/saa.out`.

 ## Running the code